 In order to receive workers’ compensation, you must be injured on the job or become sick due to work.
 You must immediately inform your employer and have a medical examination done by an approved medical provider.
 You must then file a claim for workers’ compensation.
 If your employer agrees that your injury or illness is the result of your job, they will pay your claim.
 If the employer refuses to accept the claim, you can file an appeal with the state agency.
 They will decide if you will receive compensation or not.

 In addition to money, workers’ compensation provides other benefits.
 These benefits include cost of physical therapy, costs of prescription drugs, and compensation for money lost from taking time off of work.
-If a worker is killed on the job or from a job-related injury, the employee’s surviving dependants, such as spouse and children, will receive a death benefit based on the employee’s salary.
+If a worker is killed on the job or from a job-related injury, the employee’s surviving dependents, such as spouse and children, will receive a death benefit based on the employee’s salary.

 What If I Don’t Qualify?